-6. One point is awarded for each set won, meaning that a total of 8 points is available for each match.
-If at the end of the season there is a tie, the number of games will decide.
+6. Two points for a win and one point each for a draw, determined along the lines of ladies summer league rules except for nominations.
+If at the end of the season there is a tie, the number of sets for and then games for will decide.

 7. In the event of a match being abandoned by reason of weather after one round is completed, whether or not a winner is known, the result of this round stands as the match result.
 If for the same reason, a match is not started, or has to be abandoned before one round is complete, the match should be replayed at the earliest opportunity and the Fixture secretary informed of the new date.